 Mulled Wine (Glögi, Glühwein) is a warm, spiced wine beverage thought to date back to Greek or Roman times called Hippocras.
-In modern times the beverage goes back to the Scandinavian Glögi, a spiced liquor that was used to warm messengers and travellers in the cold winter months as they travelled around the countryside.
+In modern times the beverage goes back to the Scandinavian Glögi, a spiced liquor that was used to warm messengers and travelers in the cold winter months as they travelled around the countryside.

 The standardization of cloves, ginger, cinnamon, cardamom, and orange peels come from Glögi as well.
 The inclusion of almonds and raisins were seen in Glögi from time to time as well, and all the aforementioned items were steeped in the warm liquid and strained off before serving.